zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Sa’ad: Oh, Mom!

 Mom: Hurry up.
 I need to let down the hems and take  up the sleeves.
-I don’t think I have to take in the pant legs, but I might have t o let out the waist a little.
+I don’t think I have to take in the pant legs, but I might have to let out the waist a little.

 Sa’ad: Ouch!